 It all starts with intensive summer sessions.

-In the specialized Mason Fellows Summer Seminar, you’ll examine cases developed by HKS faculty members and draw from your own professional experience to explore questions of leadership, strategic management, communication, and data-driven policy decision making.
+In the specialized Mason Fellows Seminar, you’ll examine cases developed by HKS faculty members and draw from your own professional experience to explore questions of leadership, strategic management, communication, and data-driven policy decision making.

 The subsequent Mid-Career MPA Summer Program—with all of your MC/MPA classmates—will develop your knowledge of applied economics, quantitative analysis, political institutions, and globalization.
 The two-semester curriculum that follows the summer sessions is largely determined by you.